Relief: St James's Theatre - 3 reliefs

 The passageway between the pub and the modern building houses the SWET plaque and the Olivier relief.
 The other 3 reliefs are at the far end of the passageway.

-We believe the reliefs used to adorn the inside of the theatre, now demolished.
+We believe the reliefs used to adorn the balconies of the first building to replace the theatre, now demolished.